nttgin/BGPalerter/docs/prefixes.md

 #### monitorASns

-Allows for generic monitoring (not related to specific prefix) of Autonomous Systems.
-Please, refer to [monitorAS](configuration.md#monitoras) for more information.
+Allows for generic monitoring (not related to specific prefixes) of Autonomous Systems.

 An example of monitorASns configuration is: